-If you’re thinking about renovating in the next year or so, then current bathroom trends are likely top of mind.
+If you’re thinking about renovating in the next year or so, then-current bathroom trends are likely to top of mind.
 Some of these would require upgrades and changes to your plumbing installation, while others are easier to implement.
 In most cases, however, you should consult with an experienced local plumber in Toronto before spending any money, to find out what the implications are for your budget.
 This will help you avoid traps such as:

 - planning and buying lots of fixtures and fittings, only to find that your water pressure is insufficient to support them

 - discovering you don’t have enough space for the items you want, or